ionovanton/cs/language/go/go_manual/README.md

 Mutexes, atomics and channel operations

-### Asynchronous System Calls
+### Network Calls

-There is Net Poller that getting work done when system call arrives at Goroutine.
+There is Net Poller that getting work done when network call arrives at Goroutine.

 ![Net Poller 1](misc/netpoller1.svg)